Tell Your Senators NO CUTS TO LIFELINE PROGRAMS

 Commodity Supplemental Food Program (CSFP): Every month, CSFP equips the food bank to combat senior hunger by providing monthly food boxes of nutritious staples to more than 3,000 low-income seniors, aged 60 and older.
 CSFP helps to combat the poor health conditions often found in seniors who are experiencing food insecurity.

-The Emergency Food Assistance Program (TEFAP): Critical to our ability to provide emergency food assistance along the Gulf Coast, the TEFAP program allowed us to distribute more than 7 million pounds through contact-free drive-thru distributions and traditional pantry distributions with approved partners last year.
+The Emergency Food Assistance Program (TEFAP): Critical to our ability to provide emergency food assistance along the Gulf Coast, the TEFAP program allowed us to distribute more than 7 million pounds through mobile distributions and traditional pantry distributions with approved partners last year.

 FARM BILL PRIORITIES: